pierregillon/Watson.Pluggins.Chrome/README.md

 # Development progress
 All features are in progress.
 No version is available yet.
 Subscribe to this repository to get posted.

+# In progress
+Technical :
+- Update highlight style
+- Check existing fact at same location in document (Xmap) to be sure there is no conflict
+- Update highlight injection to not alter document structure display
+- Can not create a fact on multiple dom element (p)
+- Can not create a fact already suspected